How To Stop Shaving Rash On the Face For Good?

 In essence, instead of the blade cutting through the hair, it simply catches it and pulls it out.
 That is not only painful, but also causes skin or razor bumps from ingrown hairs.
 It doesn't matter if this is an electric shaver, or any other type of shaving system.

 So to give your hair the best chance of softening, it needs some type of heat and moisture applied to it.
-An ideal time to do this is immediately after you have had a shower.
+An ideal time to do this is immediately after you have had a shower, as we have mentioned above.

 Dry Shaving Rash Prevention